suhasagg/AI-Powered-DevOps-Assistant/README.md

 Implement real security scanners (CodeQL/Semgrep/Trivy/Grype/Checkov etc.) as independent deterministic tools and feed their results to the Code Analyzer.
 Do not ask an LLM to substitute for those scanners.

-## 17. Principal/Staff interview discussion
+## 17. Principal+ discussion

-Be prepared to defend: why LLMs are outside the authorization boundary; how you prevent prompt injection from repositories/logs; at-least-once semantics and idempotent mutations; how rollback verification works; agent conflict resolution; stale telemetry and retrieval freshness; tenant isolation; model/provider failure; fleet-wide incident load shedding; model/cost routing; auditability; regional cells; change-management integration; and how you prove a new model is safer before enabling actions.
+Explanation of : why LLMs are outside the authorization boundary; how you prevent prompt injection from repositories/logs; at-least-once semantics and idempotent mutations; how rollback verification works; agent conflict resolution; stale telemetry and retrieval freshness; tenant isolation; model/provider failure; fleet-wide incident load shedding; model/cost routing; auditability; regional cells; change-management integration; and how you prove a new model is safer before enabling actions.

 The strongest design principle is simple: **reason probabilistically, authorize deterministically, execute narrowly, verify empirically, and audit everything.**